The Structural Complexity of Matrix-Vector Multiplication: Introduction

+This algorithm was recently independently rediscovered in the graph neural networks community \citep{alves2024acceleratinggraphneuralnetworks} which experimentally verified its efficiency on real-world inputs.
+Our \Cref{thm: omv_constant_vc} now gives a theoretical explanation as to why these practical algorithms are much more efficient in practice than the worst-case and average-case lower bounds of $\Omega(mn)$.\looseness=-1

 We obtain \Cref{thm: omv_constant_vc} via techniques from computational geometry.
 A line of works \citep{10.1145/73393.73397,Chazelle1989,Matoušek1991,HarPeled2009ApproximatingST} consider the following \emph{geometric intersection} data structure problem: given a set of points in $\R^d$, preprocess them.
 Then, given a convex polytope for each query, return whether any of the points intersect the polytope.
+However, prior work had exponential preprocessing time \citep{welzl_crossing} or unspecified polynomial time \citep{Matoušek1991}.
 Matrix vector products can be interpreted as $O(m)$ intersection problems if we only care about Boolean outputs, because in the Boolean case $(\mM v)_i \neq 0$ if and only if there is an intersection between the position of the non-zero elements in $v$ and the non-zero elements in the $i$-th row of $\mM$.
-We show that the computational geometry techniques work even for non-boolean outputs, and we also extend them from bounded VC-dimension to our notion of corrupted VC-dimension.
+We extend these computational geometry techniques to non-Boolean outputs, and to our more general notion of corrupted VC-dimension.
 We provide details of this proof in \Cref{sec:mstweight}.

-At last, we remark that prior work for the geometric intersection problem had exponential preprocessing time \citep{welzl_crossing} or unspecified polynomial time \citep{Matoušek1991}.

-In addition to our novel complexity bound, we also provide alternative algorithms to those presented in \cite{GasieniecL03,alves2024acceleratinggraphneuralnetworks}.
+In addition to our novel complexity bound, we also provide alternative algorithms to those presented in \cite{BjorklundL01,alves2024acceleratinggraphneuralnetworks}.
 We provide more details below.